tytus-kurek/charm-swift-proxy/README.md

 Swift may be used to as a storage backend for the Glance image service.
 To do so, simply add a relation between swift-proxy and an existing Glance service deployed using the cs:precise/glance charm.

+**HACLUSTER**

+When running multiple units of the swift-proxy service, especially if a relation is added with hacluster, it is very important to ensure that all proxy units have finished installing and the cluster has reached quorum prior to joining swift-storage relations.